n00b69/woa-beryllium/guide/Russian/1-partition-ru.md

 ```

 #### Checking your panel type
-> Remember the output, you will need this later in the guide
+> Remember the output (Tianma or EBBG), you will need this later in the guide
 ```cmd
 adb shell panel
 ```